Campaign Drafts in Google AdWords

 - Adding bid modifiers

-Campaign experiments allow advertisers to expand on the currently available testing capabilities.
+Campaign experiments allow you an easy way to test changes to campaigns methodically.
 Some of the main benefits include:

-- The advertiser can choose the proportion of the budget (or clicks) that is split into the experiment campaign.
+- You can choose the proportion of the budget (or clicks) to split into the experiment campaign.